 His face expressed that he was satisfied with my not-so-profound response, then he stretched out his arm to pass me back the joint we’d been sharing.

 While the world above may not share its foreign existences with me, it still holds me in its wonder.
-Quiet time beneath its canopy communing with nature is such a priority that we plan our travels so we can be immersed in it.
+Quiet time beneath its canopy communing with nature is such a priority that I’ll sometimes plan my travels to be immersed in it.
 This week, to a secluded cabin in a remote part of Pennsylvania, notable for being one of the darkest places in the state.
 No urban lights polluting the night sky.
 No neighbors beyond the wildlife.
 A restful week with the world shut off.
-Reading, hiking, fishing and arts and crafts of all types.
+Reading, hiking, fishing, and arts and crafts of all types.
 And, of course, stargazing.
 Astronomy buffs flock to the hilltops in this area for the spectacular view.

-The five of us — husband, wife, son, dog and friend — meander through another keyhole shape.
+I meander through another keyhole shape.
 This one a path through the woods, opening into a large field atop a mountain.
-Entering the clearing well after the day’s full light has finally extinguished itself, we set out blankets and lay together looking up.
+Entering the clearing well after the day’s full light has finally extinguished itself, set out a blanket and look up.

 And I am awe-struck.
 Speechless beyond the repeated utterance, “I can’t even believe it.”
 Because I can’t.
 After nearly 50 years of staring at the heavens I had every intention of being impressed, but I was not prepared to be stunned — to have my high-level of expectation completely shattered.
 Because this isn’t stargazing.
 This is like peering into forever.
 Indescribably beautiful.